An important note regarding this FAQ

 No, there are no plans to allow this.
 There would only seem to be a benefit to doing this in the case that the Richmond and Earlham communities have a spike in infections.
 In that case, the plan to send most students home and shift to lower-contact learning would be enacted sooner.
 As always, the College will be attentive to changing public health concerns and adjust its response accordingly.

 - How will food service work?
-What will the meal procedure look like?
+What do the meal procedure look like?

 Costs: Fees, room and board and tuition for students